 Overtaking must only be carried out from the right side.

-Although the importance of following traffic rules and regulations is stressed regularly, India is notorious for its sheer quantity of daily road accidents and injuries.
-Purchasing third-party motor insurance is not only mandatory in all states but also integral to protect yourself from any road accidents.
-You can consider obtaining your vehicle’s motor insurance on Finserv MARKETS.
-By opting for the motor insurance policy on Finserv MARKETS, you get access to numerous benefits— swift claim settlements, cashless claims at a network of garages all over the country, and 24/7 assistance whenever you need it.
-Get your vehicle insured on Finserv MARKETS today.
+Although the importance of following traffic rules and regulations is stressed regularly, one can’t ignore the number of daily road accidents and injuries in India.
+The rising road accident numbers also highlight the importance of purchasing motor insurance.
+In fact, third-party cover is not only mandatory in all states but also integral to protecting yourself from any road accidents.
+You can consider obtaining your vehicle’s motor insurance at Bajaj MARKETS.
+By opting for the motor insurance policy on Bajaj MARKETS, you get access to numerous benefits—swift claim settlements, cashless claims at a network of garages all over the country, and 24/7 assistance whenever you need it.
+Get your vehicle insured at Bajaj MARKETS today.

 Yes.
 In case you are found guilty of not carrying your driving licence while driving, you may have to pay a fine or be imprisoned.

 As per the traffic rules, the driver and the person seated in the front seat must always wear seat belts while the vehicle is in motion.

 If you are found guilty of drunken driving, you may have to pay a hefty fine or may be imprisoned.
 The punishment depends upon the amount of alcohol consumed and the frequency of occurrence of such an offence.

 Traffic signal rules are followed to keep a smooth and consistent flow of traffic.
 The basic traffic light rules that you must know while you are at a traffic signal are:

 At the traffic signal, a red light means stop, that is you need to bring your vehicle to a complete halt.

 At a yellow traffic light sign, you must slow down your vehicle.

 The green traffic light sign means you can keep driving.